The wavefunction as a true ensemble: Introduction

-We begin with defining in what sense we take the wave-function to be an ensemble in Section \ref{ensemble}, and explain the relation to the $\psi$-ontic/epistemic framework in Section \ref{onticepistemic}.
+We begin with defining in what sense we take the wavefunction to be an ensemble in Section \ref{ensemble}, and explain the relation to the $\psi$-ontic/epistemic framework in Section \ref{onticepistemic}.
 In Section \ref{trajectories} we will discuss the most important consequence, that is the different definition of what the hidden variables describe, and how to interpret it.
 In Section \ref{PBRsection}, we will revisit the {\sc PBR}-theorem in this light.
-In Section \ref{SI} we discuss Statistical Independence and locality.
+In Section \ref{SI} we discuss Statistical Independence, locality, and the sometimes used classification of superdeterminism and retrocausality for violations of Statistical Independence.
 Finally, in Section \ref{exp}, we will explain how the $\psi$-ensemble interpretation helps making sense of quantum mechanics.